siraben/website/_posts/2022-05-15-celsius-fahrenheit.md

 ```

 ## Proof of error bound
-If have $$T_F$$, then the error bound for converting to Celsius is at
+First observe since the memorized intervals occur every 9℉, the
-most 0.25℃.
-The calculation is straightforward.
-First observe since
+difference between the given temperature and nearest interval is at
-the memorized intervals occur every 9℉, the difference is at most
+most 9/2 ℉.
+Then the conversion is approximated to 1/2 ℃/℉, so we
-9/2 ℉.
-Then the conversion is approximated to 1/2 ℃/℉, so we calculate:
+calculate:

 $$
 9/2(5/9-1/2) = 0.25℃